shhs-coding-club/drugwars/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
+1. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.6, 2.7, and 3.3, and for PyPy.
-Check <https://travis-ci.org/colatkinson/drugwars/pull_requests> and make sure that the tests pass for all supported Python versions.
+2. The pull request should work using both Maven and BlueJ.

 Tips
 ----

-To run a subset of tests:

-    $ python -m unittest tests.test_drugwars
+For a more thorough guide, see <http://shhs-coding-club.github.io/git/tutorial/2014/09/23/Git-GUI-tutorial.html>.